h3lio5/docs/docs/developer/tutorials/test-transactions.md

 If issues still persist, you can clean the data for the rollup and the sequencer (if you are running a local sequencer):
 1. Stop your rollup and the cli.
-2. With the cli run `astria-go dev clean` then `astria-go dev init`.
+2. With the cli run `astria-go dev purge all` then `astria-go dev init`.
 3. Restart the rollup with `just clean-restart`.
 4. Restart the cli with `astria-go dev run`.